BKQUANSAH/Data-Science-Projects/README.md

 Project 7 is on unsupervised learning for Trade and Ahead.
 It invloves analyzing data, grouping the stocks based on the attributes provided, and sharing insights about the characteristics of each group, using K-Means and Hierarchical clustering.

 Project with BCG for GFC, focuses on developing an AI-powered chatbot to revolutionize financial data analysis.
 The project extracts key financial data for the last three fiscal years from the 10-K filings of Microsoft, Tesla, and Apple.
 Python was used to analyze this data, focusing on trends and insights that could inform the development of an AI-powered financial chatbot.
 The following financial metrics were extracted and used for the analysis: Total Revenue, Net Income, Total Assets, Total Liabilities, and Cash Flow from Operating Activities.

+The MIT/IDSS project is on Customer Personality using K-Means and Hirarchical clustering.